Turning this boring, slanted wall into one of the room's main features started with installing a modern geometric design on it.

 Trace those items onto the wall and work your design around them.

-6. FILL HOLES, GAPS, AND SANDUse the spackling paste to fill the nail holes and caulking for all those lines along the wall.
+6. FILL HOLES, GAPS, AND SANDUse spackling paste to fill the nail holes and caulk all those lines along the wall.

 My husband almost always helps me with this job. ;)